 Click here for a map showing the locations of the different parking meter rates.
 Payment at meters is not required on Commonwealth of Massachusetts holidays, Sundays, or exceptions posted on the parking signs.

-*Passport Pay by Phone mobile payment option is currently available for use in Harvard Square and Central Square
+*Passport Pay by Phone mobile payment option is available for use at all meters across the City.

 Maximum Allowable Time Limits

 Parking maximum allowable time limits are posted on signs in the vicinity of meters.
 These signs explain the maximum allowable time that vehicles can be parked at that meter or parking zone, the hours the meter is in operation, and either the days the meter is in operation or the exceptions when the meter is not in operation (i.e., 8am-6pm ex.
 Sunday).

 Vehicles may be parked in a parking space, or parking zone, only as long as the posted maximum allowable time limit for those parking spaces or that parking zone.
 This applies whether you deposit more money after your maximum allowable time has been reached or not.
 Vehicles that are parked in the same parking space, or parking zone, longer than the maximum allowable time are subject to being ticketed for an overtime parking violation.

 Signs at meters that say "Except" during certain hours and days, mean that the meters and the maximum time limit are not in effect on those days or during those times.
 For example, a sign that says "2-HR Parking, 8AM - 6PM, Except Sat & Sun" means that the parking at those parking spaces, or in that parking zone, requires payment Monday through Friday, between 8AM and 6PM up to the maximum allowable time of 2 hours.
 Outside of this posted time, parking is unrestricted, and meter payments are not required.
 Vehicles with a City of Cambridge Resident Parking Permit may park in such locations during the entire unrestricted time.
 Other vehicles are limited to 24 hours under the City's Storage regulation which can be found here along with other Parking Ticket Violations.